Redocly/developer-portal-starter/developer-portal/fast-api.md

 # Fast API Overview

-> This product is in Early Access
+> NOTE: This product is in Early Access

-Use of the Fast Developer Platform is subject to our [**Developer Terms of Use**](https://www.fast.co/terms/developer-terms)

 Welcome!
 You will find useful information regarding the design and specifications of the Fast API.

 ![Fast API Overview](images/fast-api/overview.png)

+Use of the Fast Developer Platform is subject to our [**Developer Terms of Use**](https://www.fast.co/terms/developer-terms).

 Got questions?
 Concerns?
 Contact Fast at devrel@fast.co.

 # **High Level Diagrams**
 * [New buyer clicks Fast Checkout](#new-buyer-clicks-fast-checkout)